ElectricRCAircraftGuy/eRCaGuy_dotfiles/README.md

 This project started out as just a few helpful nuggets I like to put in my `~/.bashrc` file, for example, as well as some scripts and other configuration files, but I decided to make it a place I put all sorts of reference scripts, files, shortcuts, Linux tips & tricks, Eclipse documentation, etc, I've built up over the years.

 ## Here's some of the contents contained herein:
 1. `git diffn` drop-in-replacement program to show `git diff` with line 'n'umbers.
 As a thin `awk`-language-based wrapper around `git diff` it supports ALL options and features that `git diff` does!
+Learn [how to install and use it here](useful_scripts/README_git-diffn.md).
 Screenshot:
     1. ![`git diffn` screenshot](useful_scripts/git-diffn_screenshot_cropped.png)
 1. .bashrc file which contains:
     1. `ls` aliases such as `ll`, `la`, & `l`